 18. When do I apply for the USCG License Exam?

-September of your senior year to take exams in the spring.
+In the fall of your senior year to take the exams in the spring.

 19. How do I apply to take the exam?